"Please send bread": Ukrainian drone operator answers elderly woman's message written in snow

 Source: 3rd Border Guard Detachment named after Hero of Ukraine Colonel Yevhenii Pikus

-Details: While surveying the area with a drone, a 19-year-old pilot of the Phoenix unit, Maksym, who goes by the alias Maliuk ("Baby"), spotted a message written in the snow near one of the houses: "Please, I ask for bread."
+Details: While surveying the area with a drone, Maksym, 19, a pilot in the Phoenix unit who goes by the alias Maliuk ("Baby"), spotted a message written in the snow near one of the houses: "Please send bread."

-"It was written by an elderly woman.
-She was not writing towards the Russians, but towards us.
+"It had been written by an elderly woman.
+She was not writing to the Russians, but to us.
 She was asking us for help," the serviceman said.

-He photographed the message and contacted his commanders to ask for permission to help the woman.
+He photographed the message and asked his commanders for permission to help the woman.
 After receiving approval, Maksym dropped bread and biscuits to her from the drone.

 Later, a new message appeared in the snow near the house: "Thank you."

-It is impossible to evacuate the woman, as Kostiantynivka is currently a buffer zone.
+It is not possible to evacuate the woman, as Kostiantynivka is currently a buffer zone.

 Maksym joined the Phoenix unit in April 2025 after completing basic combined-arms training.
 He operates Mavic and Matrix UAVs, which he uses to conduct reconnaissance and detect Russian forces.